Prime minister says Australia will sail in South China Sea

-CANBERRA, Australia (AP) — Australia’s prime minister says the Australian navy has a “perfect right” to traverse the South China Sea after a media report that the Chinese navy challenged three Australian warships in the hotly contested waterway.
+CANBERRA, Australia (AP) — Australia’s prime minister said the Australian navy has a “perfect right” to traverse the South China Sea after a media report Friday that the Chinese navy had challenged three Australian warships in the hotly contested waterway.

-Australian Broadcasting Corp. reported on Friday the Chinese “challenged” two Australian frigates and an oil replenishment ship this month as the Australian ships were making their way to Vietnam.
-The report cited anonymous defense officials and did not detail the challenge.
+The Chinese “challenged” two Australian frigates and an oil replenishment ship this month as the Australian ships were sailing to Vietnam, Australian Broadcasting Corp. reported, citing anonymous defense officials.

-Prime Minister Malcolm Turnbull did not comment on the specific incident.
+It is not clear what took place during the encounter while China was conducting its largest ever naval exercises in the region.

-But he told reporters Australia has a “perfect right in accordance with international law” to practice the right of freedom of navigation and overflight in the South China Sea.
+Prime Minister Malcolm Turnbull did not comment on the specific incident when questioned by reporters in London.

 Most Read Nation & World Stories